shanon84/monorepo/README.md

 * remote caching: a successfully ran target can be cached remotely (if allowed)

 this leads to lesser build/testtime.
-Also it made it more useful to split code into more projects (modules) as before.
+Also, it made it more useful to split code into more projects (modules) as before.

 ## Scripts